 Website Management belongs in the hands of a marketing team.

 One requires left-brain problem-solving skills and the tech know-how to keep things running and secure.
 The other requires right brain creativity and the ability to communicate in a way that grabs people’s attention and keeps it.

 Sound like a job for one person?

 We partner with many IT companies and work very nicely together.
 Because they handle the hardware, we handle the marketing and website updates.
 Left brain and right brain.
 Plus, they usually can’t provide the level of client interaction that’s needed.
-That does bring sanity to their expectations.
+That does bring sanity to a complex web design project.

 Wrapping It Up

 IT and Marketing are both indispensable skills for any company doing business on the Internet.
 And who isn’t?
 You might be lucky enough to have an equally right and left brain balanced IT Manager that can do both.
 But then, there’s time and priorities.
 Give your Website the love it deserves.